 Only 18% of Americans aged 55 and over have all the recommended legacy plan components on paper.
 Even more shocking, 50% of Americans within the retirement age don’t have a will.
 With that said, it’s clear that millions of Americans are still clueless about the importance of estate planning.

 Estate planning goes beyond having a written will.
-There’re other fundamentals, including healthcare directives and the durable power of attorney that should matter.
+They are other fundamentals, including healthcare directives and the durable power of attorney that should matter.
 Having your personal property distributed through probate courts when the time finally comes isn’t anyone’s cup of coffee.

-If you’re looking for estate planning tips to help guide your keen and kith in your absence, you are in the right place.
+If you’re looking to learn more about the steps in real estate planning and other helpful tips, Bunch & Brock Law Firm can help guide your friends and relatives in your absence, you are in the right place.
 This estate planning guide should help you get your act together before the inevitability of death.
 Read on for more.

 List Everything You Own